← Back to Blog

 Requiring Workers to Take Bank Holidays

-Employers can require workers to take annual leave on specific dates, including bank holidays.
-This is known as "directing" holiday.
-To do this legally, the employer must give notice equal to at least twice the length of the leave period.
-For a single bank holiday, this means giving at least two days' notice before the bank holiday that the worker must take it as annual leave.
+Your employer can direct you to take annual leave on specific dates, including bank holidays.
+To do this legally, they need to give you notice of at least twice the leave length.
+So for a single bank holiday, that's two days' notice minimum.

 Bank Holidays During Sick Leave or Maternity Leave

-If a bank holiday falls during a period of sick leave, you continue to accrue your annual leave as normal.
-The bank holiday does not reduce your remaining entitlement, and your employer cannot deduct it from your annual leave balance.
-When you return to work, your remaining holiday should be calculated as if the bank holiday did not occur during your absence.
+If a bank holiday falls while you're off sick, it doesn't eat into your annual leave.
+Your employer can't deduct it from your balance.
+When you come back, your remaining holiday should be calculated as if the bank holiday didn't happen during your absence.

 Religious Holidays and Alternative Days